310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-Ah, well, you’re like the splitting image of Shinkai-Taichou, so I figured you might be his sibling or relative.
+Ah, well, you’re like the splitting image of Shinkai-Taichou, so I was wondering if you might be his sibling or relative.
 {% endbubble %}

 {% bubble Kanata smile %}